tombertrand/nanobrowserquest/README.md

     redis> get foo
     "bar"

-Node.js, Memcached, and Redis for Fedora 16+ and RHEL/CentOS/SL 6.x
+Node.js, and Redis for Fedora 16+ and RHEL/CentOS/SL 6.x
 -------------------------------------------------------------------

-On Fedora 16+ and RHEL/CentOS/SL 6.x, you can install Redis (required) and Memcached (optional) using yum.
+On Fedora 16+ and RHEL/CentOS/SL 6.x, you can install Redis (required) using yum.

 For just RHEL/CentOS/SL 6.x, you need to add the EPEL repo first.
 Not needed for Fedora: